An Introduction to Geometric Topology: Polyhedra

 A polygon is just a polyhedron of dimension two.
 In contrast with Euclidean geometry, a strikingly simple formula relates the area of a finite polygon with its inner angles.
 We define the inner angle of an ideal vertex to be zero.

 \begin{prop} A polygon $P$ with inner angles $\alpha_1,\ldots, \alpha_n$ has area

 \end{prop} \begin{proof} Every polygon decomposes into triangles, and it suffices to prove the formula on these.
 Consider first a triangle $T$ with at least one vertex at infinity.
-We use the half-plane model and send this vertex to $\infty$ as in Fig.~\ref{triangle_area:fig}-(left).
-We suppose that the red dot is the origin of $\matR^2$, hence
+We use the half-plane model and send this vertex to $\infty$ as in Figure \ref{triangle_area:fig}-(left).
+We suppose that the \iftoggle{BW}{grey}{red} dot is the origin of $\matR^2$, hence

 and we get